josh-melton-db/staffing-optimization/README.md

 **Situation**:
 A logistics company operates 12 distribution centers across 5 regions (Northeast, Southeast, Midwest, Southwest, and West).
 Each distribution center processes packages for sorting, loading, and delivery with varying volumes based on size, region, and seasonality.
 The company employs 5 different types of workers: Package Handlers, Sorters, Loaders, Drivers, and Supervisors.

+The company is experiencing growth with current staffing at 60-75% of optimal capacity.
+This creates a hiring and expansion scenario where the optimization determines optimal staffing levels, hiring recommendations, and cost-effective workforce allocation strategies.

 **What's given**:
 - Historical package volume time series for each distribution center (2 years of weekly data)
 - Distribution center details including region, size, and capacity multipliers